sabio-engineering/cookbook-dvelp/guides/project-process/commercial-terms.md

 Fees are exclusive of the below expenses.
 These expenses are chargeable.

-* travel cost to and from client site
+* For travel to and from client side further than 2 hours from our office:
+  * Travel cost
-* travel time to and from client site (chargeable at the hourly rate for professional services)
+  * Travel time (chargeable at the hourly rate for professional services)
+  * Accommodation for overnight stays
-* subsistence
+* Subsistence
-* any other reasonable expenses incurred in connection with the provision of our services
+* Any other reasonable expenses incurred in connection with the provision of our services